qmacro/qmacro.github.io/src/about.md

 <a name="bio"></a>
 ## Bio and photos

+Here's a short bio, which can also be found on the [Developer Advocates](https://developers.sap.com/developer-advocates.html) page:

+> DJ focuses on integration and extension topics on the SAP Business Technology Platform.
+He runs a regular live stream show "Hands-on SAP Dev" on the SAP Developers YouTube channel and enjoys sharing his curiosity on many SAP development topics.
+He read Classics at university, has worked on SAP systems since 1987, created the first SAP community in 1995, co-created what is known today as the SAP Community, and is a lifelong learner.

-A short bio can be found on the [Developer Advocates](https://developers.sap.com/developer-advocates.html) page, and there are a couple of photos ([with jacket](../images/DJA-with-jacket.jpg) and [without jacket](../images/DJA-without-jacket.jpg)) available too.
+There are a couple of photos ([with jacket](../images/DJA-with-jacket.jpg) and [without jacket](../images/DJA-without-jacket.jpg)) available too.

 <a name="currentcontent"></a>
 ## My current content